 Payment Terms.
 If you purchase a subscription to use the Services, fees are specified through the Services interface or in the Order Form(s) and must be paid in advance.
 Payment obligations are non-cancelable and, except as expressly stated in the Agreement, fees paid are non-refundable.
 For clarity, in the event you downgrade any subscriptions from a paid plan to a free plan, you will remain responsible for any unpaid fees under the paid plan, and Services under the paid plan will be deemed fully performed and delivered upon expiration of the initial paid plan subscription term.
 If we agree to invoice you by email, full payment must be received within thirty (30) days from the invoice date.
 Overdue payments will be subject to interest at the rate of 1.5% per month, or the maximum allowable under applicable law, whichever is less.
 Fees are stated exclusive of any taxes, levies, duties, or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction (collectively, “Taxes”).
-You will be responsible for paying all Taxes associated with its purchases, except for those taxes based on our net income.
+You will be responsible for paying all Taxes associated with your purchases, except for those taxes based on our net income.